holasoftware/djangotemplateenginejs/README.md

 # Django Template Engine in Javascript
 This is a port of django templates to javascript.
-No need to render anymore your templates in the backend.
-You can render directly the templates in the frontend and provide a REST API for example using django rest framework.

-110 unit tests.
+119 unit tests.

+Advantages of using django js template engine:
+- Create AJAX applications using django templates.
+No need to learn or to use another template engine.
+- You can convert your django applications to AJAX and reuse all your current django templates.
+This engine makes the transition to AJAX smoother.
+- Less load to the backend because the rendering of the django templates is done in the frontend.

 ## Getting started